sophie-thomson/TasteSENsation/README.md

    - The recipe title (name of the dish)
    - A recipe image
    - A 'You will use:' display of icons to represent the different equipment that the recipe requires
-   - An average rating for the recipe represented by a visual representation of 5 star icons
-   - An aria-label is used to ensure that the average rating is still available if the user uses a screen reader
+   - An average rating for the recipe represented by a visual representation of 5 star icons (an aria-label is used to ensure that the average rating is accessible if the user uses a screen reader).
+   - The username of the recipe owner (the person who submitted the recipe)

+***Filter by Rating***
+- The user is able to filter the list of recipes so that they can more quickly access recipes with a particular rating such as those that others have enjoyed the most.
+- The filter by rating form has the same appearance as the nav bar so that it blends in and appears to be a seamless extension of the nav bar.
+- The list of filtered results is displayed with 6 recipes per page.
+If there are lots of recipes, the filtered recipes continue across multiple pages.
+- It is possible for the user to filter the recipes by:
+  - 1 star
+  - 2 stars
+  - 3 stars
+  - 4 stars
+  - 5 stars
+  - Unrated recipes
+  - All Recipes

+***Pagination***
+- The recipe cards are displayed with 6 recipes per page to help manage the flow of information for SEN users who may get easily overwhelmed or distracted.
+- Using 6 recipe cards also enables more responsive display for the optimum number of cards to be displayed using the grid structure on different devices (rows of 3 cards each on larger screens, 2 cards on tablets and 1 card on small devices).
+- Navigation buttons at the bottom of the page enable the user to view more recipes or go back to previous recipes.
+- The page navigation buttons are only visible if there are further pages to view, or if there is a previous page to view.

+### Full Recipe Details (recipe_detail.html)

+***Recipe Title***

-***Recipe Detail (recipe_detail.html)***
+***Recipe Image***

 ***Feedback***